(Article by Caroline Hurry first published on Travelwrite.co.za)

 Are the oldest pyramids in central Bosnia?
 The evidence is compelling, writes Caroline Hurry…

-When Haris Delibasic offered to show “Professor Sam” a cave near his home in Visoko, 40km northwest of Sarajevo in 2006, little did he know how his personal paradigm would shift.
+When local children showed “Professor Sam” a cave near the home of Haris Delibasic in Visoko, 40km northwest of Sarajevo in 2006, little did Delibasic know how his personal paradigm would shift as he had been exploring the cave since childhood.

 First, he learnt the hills framing his village were, in fact, four, vegetation-covered, 30 000-year-old pyramids, with an exact zero-degree north orientation.
 Then, the cave turned out to be the entrance to the “world’s most extensive underground network of tunnels”.